mehulagg/gitlab/doc/api/graphql/getting_started.md

 ## Pagination

-Pagination is a way of only asking for a subset of the records (say, the first 10).
+Pagination is a way of only asking for a subset of the records, such as the first 10.
-If we want more of them, we can make another request for the next 10 from the server (in the form of something like "please give me the next 10 records").
+If we want more of them, we can make another request for the next 10 from the server in the form of something like `please give me the next 10 records`.

 By default, the GitLab GraphQL API returns 100 records per page.
-This can be changed by using `first` or `last` arguments.
+To change this behavior, use `first` or `last` arguments.
 Both arguments take a value, so `first: 10` returns the first 10 records, and `last: 10` the last 10 records.
-There is a limit on how many records will be returned per page, which is generally `100`.
+There is a limit on how many records are returned per page, which is generally `100`.

 Example: Retrieve only the first 2 issues (slicing).
 The `cursor` field gives us a position from which we can retrieve further records relative to that one.